 By isolating the messages, content, features, characters, etcetera that drive installs, you’ll know what to communicate in your Gallery and what you should be testing next.
 This is how we used Screenshot testing to help mobile e-commerce app Wallapop increase CVR by 26%.

 It may sound simple, but your Screenshot order plays a significant role in conversion.
 Most of your visitors will not scroll through your entire Gallery, so you must prioritize the order wisely.
 We recommend putting your most important features and value propositions in the first two Screenshots and then running additional tests to find the most optimal chronological order for the remaining Gallery assets.

-This will allow you to appeal to both types of visitors we tend to see:
+This will allow you to appeal to both types of users we tend to see:

-- Decisive Visitors, who make a decision solely based on content they see above the fold in the First Impression Frame.
+- Decisive users, who make a decision solely based on content they see above the fold in the First Impression Frame.

-- Exploring Visitors, who spend additional time scrolling through your Gallery assets and vertically scrolling through your Product Page before making a decision.
+- Exploring users, who spend additional time scrolling through your Gallery assets and vertically scrolling through your Product Page before making a decision.